mostafashalaby/FitnessLogManager/README.md

 ***

 To use, simply download FitnessLogManager.exe along with the src folder in the same directory.
-Source code, FitnessLogManager.py, is available also available for you to check out.
+The source code, FitnessLogManager.py, is also available for you to check out.

 ***